Dieg0Alejandr0/Van-Rees-Lab-Fall-2019/README.md

 # Description

-The following is an implementation of adjoint-based optimization, specifically of a flexible plate for MRAG-I2D.
+The following is an implementation of Euler coordinates and Lagrangian coordinates for the deformation of a flexible plate for MRAG-I2D.
 Special thanks to my mentor David Gutierrez and supervisor Wim van Rees for their indispensable guidance during my time as a UROP.

 ## References